PeoplePerHour/candidate-tests/README.md

 <br />
 Just don't forget to send us a message that you have committed your code.

-** Note **: If you need any clarification, please create a new issue and we will respond asap.
+**Important Note**: If you need any clarification, please create a new issue and we will respond asap.

 ## Do your magic!